-6 Conclusion and Open Problems
+7 Conclusion and Open Problems

 We have studied the problem of protecting elections by means of recounting votes in the manipulated districts.
 Our results offer an almost complete picture of the worst-case complexity of the problems faced by the defender and the attacker.
-Perhaps the most obvious open question is whether we can strengthen the NP-hardness results for PV-MAN and for PD-MAN under unary representation to $\Sigma_2^P$ -completeness results.
+Perhaps the most obvious open question is whether we can strengthen the NP-hardness results for PV-MAN and for PD-MAN under unary representation to Σ_2^P -completeness results.
 The next challenge is to extend our results beyond Plurality; e.g., leadership elections are often conducted using Plurality with Runoff, and it would be interesting to understand if similar results hold for this rule.

 Our model is quite expressive: districts may have different weights, and an attacker may only be able to corrupt a fraction of votes in a district.
 These features of the model are intended to capture the challenges of real-world scenarios; in particular, it is typically infeasible for the attacker to change all votes in a district.
 However, it is important to understand their impact on the complexity of the problems we consider.
-We tried to indicate which of our hardness results hold for special cases of the model, and proved some easiness results under simplifying assumptions, but it would be good to obtain a more detailed picture, possibly using the tools of parameterized complexity.
-A concrete open question is whether our $\Sigma_2^P$ -hardness result holds if $\gamma_i = n_i$ for all $i \in [k]$ .
+We tried to indicate which of our hardness results hold for special cases of the model, and proved some easiness results under simplifying assumptions, but it would be good to obtain a more detailed picture.
+A concrete open question is whether our Σ_2^P -hardness result holds if $\gamma_i = n_i$ for all $i \in [k]$.
+We note that a very recent paper by Gowda et al. [2020] investigates the parameterized complexity of the problems we study; the parameters considered in their work include the number of voters and the budgets of the attacker and the defender.

-We contrasted out model with that of Yin et al. [2018], where the defender moves first and protects some of the districts from manipulation.
+We contrasted our model with that of Yin et al. [2018], where the defender moves first and protects some of the districts from manipulation.
 In practice, the defender can use a variety of protective measures at different points in time, and an exciting direction for future work is to analyze what happens when the defender can split her resources among different activities, with some activities preceding the attack, and others (such as recounting) undertaken in the aftermath of the attack.